 For the untrained eye, this may sound like minimal modifications, however, since Rolex made these watches for the MOD, the production of this particular model wasn’t huge.
 And factoring in people’s fascination for watches with a great history and slight variations, the premium people are worth paying for the Milsub compared to the regular 5513 is humungous.

-Now, with that said, one way to predict the future is to look at the past, and the Rolex watches that have shown themselves being able to withstand the test of time and appreciate in value are the Rolex sports models which are tool watches which feature particular functions.
+Now, with that said, one way to predict the future is to look at the past, and the Rolex watches that have shown themselves to be able to withstand the test of time and appreciate in value are the Rolex sports models which are tool watches that feature particular functions.
 These are the three most popular models already mentioned.

 Why do Rolex watches hold their value?